jeremyhilado/seir-224-project-2/readme.md

 > ### *Do not use Redux for this project*

 #### Back-End Requirements
-  - This app must contain a Node, Express, and Mongoose backend API with at least 2 models.
+  - This app must contain a Node, Express, and Mongoose backend API with at least 2 *non-user models*.
 No associations are required.
   - Must have Create, Read, Update, and Destroy functionality.

 #### Front-End Requirements